pompeii-labs/magma/README.md

 ### Expose Hooks
 Hooks allow you to expose your agent as an API.
 Any method decorated with @hook will be exposed as an endpoint.

 **Important Notes**:
+- Hooks are static methods, so they can run without instantiating the agent.
 - Hooks are exposed at `/hooks/{hook_name}` in the Magma API
 - The only parameter to hook functions is the request object, which is an instance of `express.Request`
 ```ts